 and Georgia-specific trends and issues have impacted freight mobility in the region, including macroeconomic measures, logistics and supply chain practices, and infrastructure performance

 and investments.
-These factors, which will be addressed as part of this RFTP Update, are shaping current and potential future freight demand, logistics patterns, and network performance in
+These factors, which were addressed as part of this RFTP Update, are shaping current and potential future freight demand, logistics patterns, and network performance in

 the CORE MPO region, across Georgia and the U.S., and globally.

-The CORE MPO Regional Freight Transportation Plan kicked off in April 2022 and is anticipated to be completed in July 2023.
+The CORE MPO Regional Freight Transportation Plan kicked off in April 2022 and was completed in October 2023.